How To Measure and Ignite Student Engagement

 Other Poll Everywhere features, like the Clickable Image, can present course materials in new ways to help students with different learning styles understand.
 One example is the use of clickable X-ray images as learning tools in medical classes.
 Students are asked to click on the area of the X-ray they believe is the cause of the list of symptoms provided to them.

-So while digital devices may require instructors to adapt, tools like Poll Everywhere aim to make teaching with tech as seamless as possible so both educators and students benefit in the end.
+While digital devices may require instructors to adapt, tools like Poll Everywhere aim to make teaching with tech as seamless as possible so that both educators and students benefit in the end.
 Learn how to create interactive, engaging presentations with Poll Everywhere and start measuring improvements in your students’ engagement today.